syscoin/sysnode-backend/README.md

 These steps stand up `sysnode-backend` + [`sysnode-info`](https://github.com/syscoin/sysnode-info) on one Ubuntu box that already runs `syscoind`.
 HTTP-only; intended for staging and testing, not production.
 Everything installs into the user's home directory — **no `sudo` required** on most steps (a couple of optional hardening steps do need it; they are clearly marked).

 Walked end-to-end against Ubuntu 24.04 LTS + Node 22.
-Port layout: backend :3001, frontend :3000, Mailpit UI :8025, Mailpit SMTP :1025 (loopback-only).
+Port layout: backend :3001, frontend :3000.

 ### 1. Node.js 20 or 22 + basic tooling